← Back to Blog

 -H "Content-Type: image/png" \

-# Save to specific filename
+# Save to a specific filename

-curl -o output.zip https://example.com/file.zip
+curl -o output.zip https://example.com/archive.zip

 # Save using the remote filename

-curl -O https://example.com/file.zip
+curl -O https://example.com/archive.zip

-# Resume a broken download
+# Resume interrupted download

 curl -C - -O https://example.com/large-file.iso